morteako/monoids-functional.christmas/monoids.md

 ```

 In fact, the list is an important monoid, called the free monoid.
-This comes from the fact that if you take the requirements for a monoid and create the minimal strcuture needed to satisfy these requirements,
+This comes from the fact that if you take the requirements for a monoid and create the minimal structure needed to satisfy these requirements,
 you end up with list monoid instance.

 ### Tuples
-A very nice neat property about monoids is that they compose over products.
+A very neat property about monoids is that they compose over products.
-Which in practice means, that if you have two monoids, you can put combine them in a tuple and then that tuple is also a monoid.
+Which in practice means, that if you have two monoids, you can combine them in a tuple, and then that tuple is also a monoid.

 ```haskell
 instance (Monoid a, Monoid b) => Monoid (a,b) where